errordeveloper/community/contributors/design-proposals/cluster-lifecycle/draft-20171124-improved-local-cluster-ux.md

 ## Summary

-This proposal formalises some of the ideas that community members had been prototyping and experimenting with in various modes in attempt to improve different aspects of the user experience of Kubernetes on Linux, Windows or macOS workstations.
+This proposal aims to formalise so Ime of the ideas that community members had been prototyping and experimenting with in various modes in attempt to improve different aspects of the user experience of Kubernetes on Linux, Windows or macOS workstations.
 It is in the best interest of the community to ensure that most desktop OS users have decent experience and that we share tools and best practice techniques where we see fit.